beykyle/exfor_tools/README.md

 ## scope

-Currently, `exfor_tools` only supports most reactions in EXFOR, but only a small subset of the observables/quantities.
-The goal is to provide an interface to curate, visualize and construct meaningful covariances of things like partial differential cross sections.
+Currently, `exfor_tools` supports most reactions in EXFOR, but only a small subset of the observables/quantities.
 Feel free to contribute!
 If it doesn't meet your needs check out the project it's built on, which is far more complete: [x4i3](https://github.com/afedynitch/x4i3/).

 ## quick start
 ```